 When foreigners speak on official business, you will see an interpreter.
 So, you can sometimes have successful verbal dialogues when the language barrier is removed.

-An interpreter makes more money since the job is more demanding and rigid than a translator.
-Also, the work demands precision and pro-activeness.
+An interpreter makes more money because the job is more demanding and rigid than a translator’s.
+It also demands precision and proactiveness.

 The types of translation